rm511130/Tanzu-Workshop-TKGI/README.md

 - Next Steps
 -----------------------------------------------------
 ## Technical Pre-Requisites
-- A Mac or PC with internet connection, running a browser that can access https://chess.cfapps.io
+- Your Mac or Windows PC will need internet connection and be able to access https://chess.cfapps.io
 - Ability to access and update this [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI)

 ### If using a Mac